sagemath/sagecell/doc/embedding.rst

-The ``inputLocation`` argument (required) should be a `jQuery selector <http://api.jquery.com/category/selectors/>`_ (which may actually return more than one DOM element---each one will be made into a Sage cell).
+The ``inputLocation`` argument (required) should be a `jQuery selector <http://api.jquery.com/category/selectors/>`_ (which may actually return more than one DOM element --- each one will be made into a Sage cell).
 If a DOM node is a textarea, the textarea will be used as the basis for the code input box (this can be helpful if you are trying to make an existing form textarea a live Sage cell).